 The New SourceForge

 I’ve recently started upgrading my projects to SourceForge’s new “forge” software Allura.
-Upgrading existing projects have been available for quite some time (IIRC since July), but I thought I didn’t have time to deal with it until now.
-From my short experience with the “new” SourceForge resulted in two short insights.
+Upgrading existing projects has been available for quite some time (IIRC since July), but I thought I didn’t have time to deal with it until now.
+From my short experience with the “new” SourceForge, I came away with two short insights.

-The first, upgrading is a breeze.
+The first: upgrading is a breeze.
 The SourceForge people did a wonderful job, and upgrading is fast and easy.
-No tinkering required except updating repository URLs.
-This surprised me, as I still remember the days when registering a new project on SourceForge was a lengthy process, so I thought upgrading would the same as well.
+No tinkering is required except updating repository URLs.
+This surprised me, as I still remember the days when registering a new project on SourceForge was a lengthy process, so I thought upgrading would be the same as well.
 I happily found out I was wrong.
 I also heard that project registration is quick nowadays.
-Your project is up immediately and they only approve it afterwards.
+Your project is up immediately, and they only approve it afterwards.

 The new project management software gives SourceForge its much-needed update.
-A new code browsing design and ticketing systems are among the things that were updated.
-They even have some nice little features like syndicating a feed as the your project news on the project’s page.
+A new code-browsing design and ticketing systems are among the things that were updated.
+They even have some nice little features, like syndicating a feed as your project news on the project’s page.

-Overall everything looks pretty nice, and it seems that finally SourceForge tries to stay competitive in the edge of GitHub.
-Despite the notorious user interface SourceForge had, I always kind of like it as it was there before others and it was one of places that got me started using and later developing open source programs.
+Overall, everything looks pretty nice, and it seems that finally SourceForge is trying to stay competitive on the edge of GitHub.
+Despite the notorious user interface SourceForge had, I always kind of liked it, as it was there before others, and it was one of the places that got me started using and later developing open source programs.
 I really hope they keep up the good work and continue to improve it.

 Leave a Reply